-10:25 a.m., Corporate Paradise Restaurant, Upperhill.
-The attractive usher at the entrance flashed a cheery smile which contrasted with her dull-coloured, ill-fitting kikoi uniform.
+10:25 a.m.
+Corporate Paradise Restaurant, Upperhill.
+The plain-jane usher at the counter flashed a bright smile that contrasted with her dull-coloured, ill-fitting kikoi uniform.
 Her plastic heart-shaped name tag had the name Shiko engraved on it.
 The contrast of woman and attire only heightened the upsetting sense of unreality broadcast by the glowing ball-and-chain sign outside, corrugated iron roof and cottage-like bay windows, and the sunny yellow and green vitenge table covers.

-Amba followed Atieno to a table, which was already being cleaned by a male server wearing the same abominable kikoi as Shiko.
-Was this the third or the fourth time Atieno had started her day here this week?
+Bosibori followed Atieno to a table that was already being cleaned by a male server wearing the same abominable kikoi as Shiko.
+Was this the third or the fourth time Atieno had ended her day here this week?
 She wasn’t sure.
 It had all been a blur since the nightmare with Thoth began.
-It was a welcome taste of freedom after the blackmail roller coaster.
-After two weeks in the bed, she had been excited to finally get a chance to revive AMMA in earnest.
+It was a welcome taste of freedom after the blackmail rollercoaster.
+After two weeks in the bed, she had been excited to get a chance to revive AMMA in earnest finally.

 Atieno smiled, and looked away for a second, then fixed her friend with a stern look of disapproval.
 “The end of an empire?
 You post images of a dead man in his blog and bring down his business empire and you say you don’t care?”

 “Frankly speaking, he deserved it, you know that.”